kahnvex/slugnet/docs-src/index.rst

 Upon completion of the feedforward operation, the prediction :math:`\hat{y}` is output from the final layer.

-Slugnet represents a neural network as a :code:`Model`.
-You can run a neural network in feedforward mode by calling :code:`model.transform(X)` on a model, where :code:`X` is a matrix of inputs.
+Slugnet represents a deep network as a :code:`Model`.
+You can run a deep network in feedforward mode by calling :code:`model.transform(X)` on a model, where :code:`X` is a matrix of inputs.
 In this case :code:`X` is a matrix to allow users of Slugnet to make several predictions in one call to :code:`model.transform`.
 Before you can run a model